 From a ballpark to a real number

-That’s the part a calculator can’t do: look at your actual space, your boxes, your light, and tell you honestly whether you need a full custom kitchen renovation in Auckland or just a smart door swap.
+That’s the part a calculator can’t do: look at your actual space, your boxes, your light, and tell you honestly whether you need a full a new kitchen made to measure in our own factory or just a smart door swap.
 Either way, you’ll know where you stand.
 You can read more about us at littlegiants.co.nz.

 Ready to Get a Real Number on Your Kitchen?